Zathura: A Space Adventure: Accolades

-Zathura was nominated for two Saturn Awards, for Best Fantasy Film, and Josh Hutcherson for Best Performance by a Younger Actor.
+Zathura: A Space Adventure was nominated at the 32nd Saturn Awards for Best Fantasy Film, and Best Performance by a Younger Actor for Hutcherson.

-At the Hollywood Film Awards Avy Kaufman won the award for Casting Director of the Year, for her work on Capote, Brokeback Mountain, Get Rich or Die Tryin', Syriana, and Zathura.
+At the Hollywood Film Awards Avy Kaufman won the award for Casting Director of the Year, for her work on the film and also Capote, Brokeback Mountain, Get Rich or Die Tryin', and Syriana.

 At Young Artist Awards Josh Hutcherson won in the category "Best Performance in a Feature Film (Comedy or Drama)" by a Leading Young Actor, and Jonah Bobo was nominated in the category "Best Performance in a Feature Film" by a Young Actor Age Ten or Younger.